Sneha-shah/Personal_website/content/portfolio/performances.md

   - "Piano"
   - "Band"
   - "Performance"

+HideDate: true

 # post type
 type: "post"
 ---

+### Performances on piano, as part of Music Society and Synchronoise Acapella group

 {{< youtube 3xfOj3B21F0 >}}
-Phone recording of Schubert Impromptu Op.
+##### Phone recording of Schubert Impromptu Op.
 90 No. 2 at Theme Kawai showroom, Bangalore.
 This piece is being prepared as part of Trinity performer's exam, ATCL.

 {{< youtube lXnmOIKVCyc >}}
-Most popular youtube upload on Synchronoise youtube page: acapella cover of Udd Gaye by Ritviz
+##### Most popular youtube upload on Synchronoise youtube page: acapella cover of Udd Gaye by Ritviz

 {{< youtube 9fcPc-Uc2k4 >}}
-Recreation of the Postmodern Jukebox arrangement of Creep by Radiohead.
+##### Recreation of the Postmodern Jukebox arrangement of Creep by Radiohead.
 Recorded as part of the Music Society

 {{< youtube EFy0g4wuGkY >}}
 Phone recording of the song Comptine d'un autre été by Yann Tiersen from the movie Amelie.